-Herbalife is a multi-level marketing company that sells nutritional supplements and personal care products in more than 90 countries around the world.
+Herbalife is a multilevel marketing (MLM) company that sells nutritional supplements and personal care products in more than 90 countries around the world.

-One of their products is the Herbalife weight loss program, which uses meal replacement shakes and dietary supplements to help people slim down.
+One of its products is the Herbalife weight loss program, which uses meal replacement shakes and dietary supplements to help people slim down.

-While quick-fix diets like the Herbalife program can help people lose weight in the short term, they can be expensive and may not be sustainable.
+While quick-fix diets like the Herbalife program can help people lose weight in the short term, they can be expensive and are often not sustainable.

 Rating Score Breakdown